theotchlx/A-SABR/README.md

 ## Not only SABR

 The types that represent progression of pathfinding algorithms as well as the final routes are templated with the ```Distance``` trait.
 Concrete implementations of the Distance trait act as proxies for distance comparison between the routes, called ```RouteStage```.
-For compatibility with all pathfinding techniques, the contacts are consequently templated the ```Distance``` trait, by carrying a ```RouteStage``` for contact graph (or contact parenting) pathfinding.
+For compatibility with all pathfinding techniques, the contacts are consequently templated with the ```Distance``` trait, by carrying a ```RouteStage``` for contact graph (or contact parenting) pathfinding.
 A ```RouteStage``` is conceptually equivalent to contact work areas of ION.

 ___Performance note___ : the work area is attached to the contact if and only if the **contact_graph** compilation feature is enabled.
 Without this feature, no memory overhead remains as the ```Distance``` concrete types are usually implemented as empty structures (see ```SABR``` and ```Hop``` distance implementations).